acgeospatial/awesome-earthobservation-code/README.md

 - [Keras for computer vision (Maxime Lenormand GitHub)](https://github.com/MaxLenormand/Keras-for-computer-vision) - Introductions to Keras to perform computer vision tasks, with data exploration, error analysis and improving results.

 ## Great Github accounts with example projects where possible
+Please do explore these accounts, there are some absolutely brilliant projects on these accounts, some have more than I have shown here!
 - [shakasom github](https://github.com/shakasom)
   - [Deep Learning for satellite imagery](https://github.com/shakasom/Deep-Learning-for-Satellite-Imagery) - Deep learning courses and projects
 - [Remote pixel github](https://github.com/RemotePixel)